kubernetes/kubernetes/docs/proposals/sysctl.md

 Sysctls in pods and `PodSecurityPolicy` are first introduced as an alpha feature for Kubernetes 1.4.
 This means that the API will model these as annotations, with the plan to turn those in first class citizens in a later release when the feature is promoted to beta.

-It is proposed to use a syntactical validation in the apiserver **and** a node-level whitelist in the kubelet.
-The whitelist shall be customizable and is checked against a greylist of known-to-be-namespaced sysctls.
+It is proposed to use a syntactical validation in the apiserver **and** a node-level whitelist of *safe sysctls* in the kubelet.
+The whitelist shall be fixed per version and might grow in the future when better resource isolation is in place in the kubelet.
+In addition a list of *allowed unsafe sysctls* will be configured per node by the cluster admin, with an empty list as the default.

 The following rules apply:

-- only sysctls shall be greylisted
+- Only sysctls shall be whitelisted in the kubelet
   + that are properly namespaced by the container or the pod (e.g. in the ipc or net namespace)
-- only sysctls shall be whitelisted in the kubelet
-  + that are properly namespaced by the container or the pod (e.g. in the ipc or net namespace)
   + **and** that cannot lead to resource consumption outside of the limits of the container or the pod.
+  These are called *safe*.
+- The cluster admin shall only be able to manually enable sysctls in the kubelet
+  + that are properly namespaced by the container or the pod (e.g. in the ipc or net namespace).
+  These are call *unsafe*.

-This means that sysctls that are not namespaced must be set by the admin on host level on his own risk, e.g. by running a *privileged daemonset*, possibly limited to a restricted, special-purpose set of nodes, if necessary with the host network namespace.
+This means that sysctls that are not namespaced must be set by the admin on host level at his own risk, e.g. by running a *privileged daemonset*, possibly limited to a restricted, special-purpose set of nodes, if necessary with the host network namespace.
 This is considered out-of-scope of this proposal and out-of-scope of what the kubelet will do for the admin.
 A section is going to be added to the documentation describing this.

-The node-level whitelist will be extensible via flags of the kubelet.
+The *allowed unsafe sysctls* will be configurable on the node via a flag of the kubelet.

 ### Pod API Changes